 Working to an itinerary that will be dictated by the latest Puma sightings, and guided by expert trackers, over the following five days we will make day and night-time outings, exploring a variety of habitats and covering multiple Puma territories within the park.
 At this time of the year, with growing cubs to feed, the hard-pressed females are more likely to be seen hunting during daylight hours and with Guanacos a favourite prey, we’ll keep a close eye on the herds in the hope of spotting a hunting Puma.
 In particular we will explore the immediate surroundings of our hotel, spotlighting at night, since it lies within a known Puma territory.
 We will also venture to the Puma hunting grounds on the eastern flank of the park, as well as to the area comprising the northern coast of Sarmiento Lake, Laguna Amarga and Laguna Azul, which holds one of the highest concentrations of Pumas in the world.
 Our quest for Pumas in this stunning landscape will bring us into contact with a variety of other mammals and birds.
 In addition to the ubiquitous Guanacos, we will hope to see the local South Andean Deer or ‘Huemul’, Patagonian Hog-nosed Skunk and the two canid species present in the park, South American Grey Fox and Culpeo.
 Andean Condors are a relatively common sight here, and we should get some close views of these magnificent birds.
 Other avian highlights may include Darwin’s Rhea, Black-chested Buzzard, Crested Caracara, Cinereous Harrier and Magellanic Woodpecker.

-After enjoying five full days exploring this spectacular landscape we will begin our return journey to Punta Arenas and from there to Santiago, where we’ll share one last evening in the city, exchanging our personal highlights of this very special trip, before flying to London the following morning.
-For those who wish to extend their stay and explore the wildlife of this exciting region further we can offer a wide choice of options, including whalewatching off Chiloe Island (in search of Blue Whales especially), the wildlife and birds of the Atacama Desert, and tours to Easter Island.
+After enjoying five full days exploring this spectacular landscape we will begin our return journey to Punta Arenas, where we’ll share one last evening in the city, exchanging our personal highlights of this very special trip, before flying to London the following morning.
+For those who wish to extend their stay and explore the wildlife of this exciting region further we can offer a wide choice of options, including excursions to see King Penguins, Humpback Whales, the wildlife and birds of the Atacama Desert, and tours to Easter Island.